 406 Garfield Street

-When it’s time for a late morning snack, head to Scratch Farm Kitchen, a farm-to-table locally owned eatery downtown.
+When it’s time for a late morning snack, head to Scratch Farm Kitchen, a farm-to-table cafe downtown.
 Maybe share a Pretty Plate, the kitchen’s fresh and natural version of the traditional plate lunch.
 Pick a protein, from smoked tofu to eggs and chicken, and enjoy whatever’s fresh — might be limas, broccoli salad, grilled zucchini, or oyster mushrooms.
-Or, just sit with a Vietnamese coffee and a muffin and soak up the Kitchen’s artsy good vibes.
+Or, just sit with a Vietnamese coffee and a muffin and soak up the artsy good vibes.

 323 Jefferson Street; 1224 NE Evangeline Thruway

-The meat and three plate lunch special is so deeply ingrained in this area’s gastronomic vernacular that there’s an actual plate lunch trail where roadway meets foodway at the intersection of comfort and food.
+The meat and three plate lunch special is so deeply ingrained in this area’s gastronomic vernacular that there’s an actual Lafayette plate lunch trail where roadway meets foodway.
 Places like Dwyer’s Café downtown, open since 1965, where a steam table in the back simmers with smothered chicken and pork chops.
 If it’s Tuesday, braised calf tongue in gravy is an especially popular dish.
 On the Northside, Cafe Coachella is the right choice, a haven for soulful Southern cuisine.
 Meat might be chicken stew, fried pork chops, or stuffed turkey wings, rounded out with red beans, smothered potatoes, mac and cheese, and okra.

 Afternoon coffee at Reve Coffee Roasters